inguillen87/chatboc-frontend/README.md

 script loads correctly.
 If the backend does not provide any location data, the map remains hidden as specified in [`AGENTS.md`](AGENTS.md).

+## Municipal incidents

+Admins and municipal employees can list all open incidents for their municipality by querying `/municipal/incidents`.
+Each element in the response contains location information plus extra context:

+- `id` – ticket identifier
+- `latitud` and `longitud` – coordinates when available
+- `direccion` – textual address
+- `municipio_nombre` – municipality name
+- `tipo` – always `municipio`
+- `descripcion` – short summary
+- `pregunta` – original question sent by the citizen
+- `detalles` – any extra details provided
+- `archivo_url` – URL of the attached file or photo, if present

 ## Product catalog API

 Any endpoint that returns products (e.g. `/catalogo`, `/productos`, `/ask/municipio` or `/ask/pyme`)